 2. Statement of Purpose: What do you hope to gain through time spent at Great Smoky Mountains National Park?
 How might you share your insight, experience and creative contribution with park visitors and people of the local community?

 3. Three choices of beginning / ending dates for your stay.
 Residencies are a usually a minimum of 4 weeks, maximum of 6 weeks.
 Offer dates from June through November.

-Visual Artists: Submit six digital images at 300 dpi (jpg or tif) on labeled CD.
+Visual Artists: Submit six digital images at 300 dpi (jpg or tif) on labeled CD/Thumbdrive.
 Include a list of images with title, medium and image size (height and width).
 Images should show only the actual work - Backgrounds, frames or mats should not be included.

 Writers: Submit no more than ten double-spaced, typewritten pages of manuscript or electronic file in either Microsoft Word or PDF format.

 Musicians / Performing Artists: Submit CD or DVD indexed to identify a 5 - 7 minute segment for jury review.
 If submitting MP3 files, include CD or DVD as back-up in case there are compatibility issues.

 Composers: Submit CD or DVD (sound collage, track or orchestral work) indexed to identify a 5 - 7 minute segment for review.
 If submitting MP3 files, include CD or DVD as back up in case there are compatibility issues.